cgonzalezITA/DSFiware-hackathon/assets/docs/README-provider.md

     This role is played by the [Apache APISIX](https://apisix.apache.org/).
 This component has been already deployed in previous phases, but at this stage, it is setup to enable its role as PEP for the routes bound to the access to the provider's data or services enabling the interactions shown in the _Provider authorization components and interactions_ diagram shown below.

   - A **PDP (Policy Decision Point)**: Entity responsible for evaluating access requests and determining whether to permit or deny them based on predefined policies.
-  This role is played by the [**Styra OPA (Open Policy Agent**)](https://www.openpolicyagent.org/) is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
+  This role is played by the [**Styra OPA (Open Policy Agent**)](https://www.openpolicyagent.org/), an open source, general-purpose policy engine that unifies policy enforcement across the stack.
 OPA provides a high-level declarative language that lets you specify policy as code and simple APIs to offload policy decision-making from your software.

   - The [**ODRL-PAP**](https://github.com/wistefan/odrl-pap) is used to configure policies written in [ODRL](https://www.w3.org/TR/odrl-model/) language to be consumed by the Open Policy Agent(OPA).
 Therefore it translates the ODRL policies into [Rego language](https://www.openpolicyagent.org/docs/latest/policy-language/).
 These policies will be later used to check if the incoming requests are authorized.
   - A **PostgreSql DB server** to support the storage of these ODRL policies.